vjovanov/actormig/actor-migration.md

 1. `class MyServ extends Reactor[T]` -> `class MyServ extends Actor`

-    Note that `Reactor` provides additional type parameter which represents the type of the messages received.
-If user code uses that information then one needs to: _i)_ apply pattern matching with explicit type or, _ii)_ do the downcast of the message from
+    Note that `Reactor` provides an additional type parameter which represents the type of the messages received.
+If user code uses that information then one needs to: _i)_ apply pattern matching with explicit type, or _ii)_ do the downcast of a message from
 `Any` to the type `T`.

 2. `class MyServ extends ReplyReactor` -> `class MyServ extends Actor`